apache/nifi-minifi-cpp/README.md

 $ yum install gpsd-devel
 $ # (Optional) for PacketCapture Processor
 $ yum install libpcap-devel
+$ #depending on your yum repo you may need to manually build libcurl-openssl if you do not have it.
 ```

 ##### Aptitude based Linux Distributions